Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 Centering the window

-Add the code that centering the window.
+Add the code that centers the window.

 Add the code